ArduPilot/ardupilot_wiki/common/source/docs/common-vrgimbal.rst

-available) began as a fork of the open source `Martinez 2-axis brushless gimbal controller <https://sourceforge.net/projects/brushless-gimbal-brugi/>`__ to support the more powerful STM32 CPUs but since then has been mostly rewritten and includes significant enhancements including 3-axis support and Mavlink for serial communication with the autopilot or ground station.
+available) began as a fork of the open source `Martinez 2-axis brushless gimbal controller <https://sourceforge.net/projects/brushless-gimbal-brugi/>`__ to support the more powerful STM32 CPUs but since then has been mostly rewritten and includes significant enhancements including 3-axis support and MAVLink for serial communication with the autopilot or ground station.

 -  `Official quick start guide can be found here <https://vrgimbal.wordpress.com/quick-start-guide/>`__